-I specialize in American literary and cultural studies, critical race theory, antebellum American literature, the American novel, and social theory.
-My work looks at the intersections of literature with political, historical, and social contexts that affected citizenship and civic identity in the United States.
+I specialize in American literature and cultural history.
 My current research explores the persistent antebellum in contemporary literature, questioning the ways that we live in an antebellum present.
 I ask how and why our contemporary moment, from the Obama Presidency to the Trump Era, calls for antebellum settings and narratives to explain where we are.
 What is our antebellum present?

 In recent years, I have taught courses in American Literature and composition.
 Recent courses include The Black Atlantic and African Diaspora in Literature and Culture, African American Literature, Nineteenth Century American Novel, Melville at 200, American Literature to 1865, American Literature after 1865, American Masculinities, The Gilded Age(s) in American Literature and Culture, American Literatures and Radical Democracies, Introduction to Literature, and Compositions I and II.
 My courses typically include Digital Humanities elements, particularly critical GIS to help students develop a visual and geographical perspectives of American Literature.